gianeering/Sorting/README.md

 ssort!
 msort!
 ren!
-This script is completely free, either for commercial or personal use, but keep in mind that if you use them, please, give me the credits.
+This package is completely free, either for commercial or personal use, but keep in mind that if you use them, please, give me the credits.